mit-quest/necstlab-damage-segmentation/README.md

 # necstlab's Damage Segmentation

-This repository contains the documetation and code to train and use a model for damage segmentation of carbon-fiber-laminate scans (which we refer to as "image stacks").
+This repository contains the documentation and code to train and use a model for damage segmentation of carbon-fiber-laminate scans (which we refer to as "image stacks").
 To accomplish this, there are five workflows that this repository supports:
 * [**data ingestion**](docs/data_ingestion.md): copying the raw data into a cloud bucket and logically structuring it
 * [**dataset preparation**](docs/dataset_preparation.md): preparing a dataset for use in training and testing
 * [**training**](docs/training.md): training a damage segmentation model on a dataset